alicanyild/Econ-1010-Interactive-Graph/README.md

-A dynamic, interactive learning tool designed to help Introduction to Microeconomics students intuitively understand market mechanics.
+A dynamic, interactive learning tool designed to help Introduction to Microeconomics students intuitively understand some concepts.
 Users can manipulate linear supply and demand equations to simulate real-world economic interventions.

 Key explorations include:
 (i) Market Equilibrium: Visualize how prices and quantities adjust.